-In order to become certified to teach Level 1 courses, in addition to the Pro Level 1, one also must also take the Instructor Course, where students get to learn different teaching techniques.
+In order to become certified to teach Level 1 courses (for AIARE specifically), in addition to the Pro Level 1, one also must also take the Instructor Course, where students get to learn different teaching techniques.

 After the Pro Level 1, you can take the Pro Level 2 to further enhance your technical knowledge and to teach Level 2 Rec courses.
 To maintain instructor status, certain refresher courses need to be taken every few years.
 To become a lead instructor, there are even more prereqs.
 (Yes, if you are adding $$ up, taking the Instructor track is quite pricey).

 It is also important to note that most guiding companies offer refresher courses.
 If you have taken your avalanche training a long time ago, refresher courses are useful to go over familiar skills with a group and instructor.
 It’s all about keeping you safe and remembering to never stop practicing the basics!

 Choose the right course and get the most out of it

 Now that the whole structure has been laid out below are a few suggestions on how to make the most of your avalanche course.